dotnetclub-net/dotnetclub/Readme.md

 This project is source code for a discussion website, which is used to demonstrate how asp.net core can be used to make a user generated web application.
 The online instance of this project is hosted at [openaspnet.org](http://openaspnet.org) which is exactly a real community for discussing asp.net core technical topics.

+This project is a web application based on the [ASP.NET Core RC1](https://github.com/aspnet/Home/tree/v1.0.0-rc1-update1) open source and cross platform framework.
 &nbsp;

 ### Using the source